kevinkoehler/FinancialPlannerService/README.md

 # FinancialPlannerService
-A Spring Boot application that exposes an API for the FinancialPlannerFront project.
+A Spring Boot application that exposes a REST API for use by the FinancialPlannerFront project.
 See: https://github.com/kevinkoehler/FinancialPlannerFront